SchmidtDSE/montreal-protocol/doc/qubectalk.md

       # Domestic production
-      initial charge with 0.68 kg / unit for manufacture set manufacture to 85000 kg during year 1 change manufacture by +8 % / year
+      initial charge with 0.68 kg / unit for manufacture set manufacture to 85000 kg during year 1 change manufacture by +8 % each year

       # Trade
-      initial charge with 0.68 kg / unit for import set import to 9000 kg during year 1 change sales by +8 % / year
+      initial charge with 0.68 kg / unit for import set import to 9000 kg during year 1 change sales by +8 % each year

       # Service
-      retire 6.7 % / year
+      retire 6.7 % each year
-      recharge 10 % / year with 0.68 kg / unit
+      recharge 10 % each year with 0.68 kg / unit

       # Historic units already deployed
       set priorEquipment to (get equipment as units * 7) units during year 1